Acupuncture: A Pointed Discussion on Its Benefits and Risks for Seniors

 How often should I get acupuncture treatments?

-The frequency of treatments varies based on individual needs.
-Some people might benefit from weekly sessions, while others might only need monthly visits.
+The frequency of acupuncture sessions varies based on individual needs and treatment goals.
+Some people might benefit from weekly acupuncture sessions, while others might only need monthly visits.
 Your acupuncturist will recommend a treatment plan based on your specific needs.

 Are there any conditions where acupuncture is not recommended?